terraform-viettelidc/terraform-provider-vcloud/website/docs/d/solution_landing_zone.html.markdown

 ## Argument Reference

-No arguments are required because this is a global configuration for VCD
+No arguments are required because this is a global configuration for VCLOUD

 ## Attribute Reference